-Detail Information: Gives details of the software and firmware installed in each device.

-Unit Config: Carries out device settings.
-Switches the color corrector function of the switcher processor between secondary color correction and spot color adjustment.
+- Detail Information: Gives details of the software and firmware installed in each device. - Unit Config: Carries out device settings.
+Switches the color corrector function of the switcher processor between secondary color correction and spot color adjustment, sets the field polarity of frame memory images, and so on.